twotonetobi/MSc_thesis_metric_evaluation/README.md

 - **MA Lighting** for industry collaboration
 - The thesis committee for supporting the paradigm shift in evaluation methodology

-## 📝 Note on Research Software
+## 📝 Research Software Note

 This is research software demonstrating a novel evaluation paradigm for creative generative systems.
 The shift from distribution matching to quality achievement represents a fundamental rethinking of how we measure success in artistic AI applications.
+The 83% achievement score validates not just the generative model, but the evaluation methodology itself.

 ---

-**Version:** 3.0.0 (Quality Achievement Paradigm)
+**Version:** 3.1.0 (Quality Achievement Paradigm - Optimized)
 **Last Updated:** 2025
 **Author:** Tobias Wursthorn
 **Institution:** HAW Hamburg, Department of Media Technology
+**Achievement:** 83% Quality Score